acmepjz/meandmyshadow/docs/ScriptAPI.md

 NOTE: the last two forms won't change the number of points, while the first form will overwrite the list of points completely.

+* addMovingPos(p) / addMovingPos(index, p)

+Insert points to the array of moving positions at the end or at the specified index.

+The `p` can be one point or a list of points.

+* removeMovingPos() / removeMovingPos(index) / removeMovingPos(listOfIndices) / removeMovingPos(start, length)

+Remove points in the array of moving positions: remove all points, or remove a point at specified index, or remove points at specified indices, or remove points in given range.

 The "playershadow" library
 --------------------------